bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem.md

 # used space of &lt;filesystem&gt; : integer

 Returns the number of bytes on this filesystem currently in use.

+# uuid of &lt;filesystem&gt; : string

+No documentation exists.

 # volume of &lt;filesystem&gt; : string